luxwarp/codetimer/README.md

 # CodeTimer

 ## Intro
-A node module that lets you take time on how long it takes to run your code.
+A node module that lets you take time on how long it takes to execute code in your project.

 Check Wiki for change log and more information [here](https://github.com/mmcarlsson/codetimer/wiki)